ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container/readme.md

 # Serve Watson NLP Pretrained Models using Standalone Containers
-In this tutorial you will to serve Watson NLP pretrained models from a standalone container.
-Both the Watson NLP Runtime and the models will be packaged into a single container image.
-When the container runs it will expose REST and gRPC endpoints that client programs can use to do inference on the models.
+This tutorial will walk you through the steps to build a container image to serve pretrained Watson NLP models.
+Both the Watson NLP Runtime and the models will be packaged into the container image.
+When the container runs it will expose REST and gRPC endpoints that client programs can use to make inference requests on the models.

-Standalone containers are useful as they can be deployed anywhere: on your laptop using a container runtime like Docker; on a Kubernetes or OpenShift cluster; or, on a cloud container service like IBM Code Engine or AWS Fargate.
-In this tutorial, you will run the container on your local machine using Docker.
+These containers can run anywhere.
+In the tutorial you will run the container using Docker.
+The same image could also be run on a Kubernetes or OpenShift cluster, or on a cloud container service like IBM Code Engine or AWS Fargate.

-The tutorial uses pretrained models for Sentiment Analysis and Emotion Classification, but this can easily be adapted to serving other pretrained models.
+The tutorial uses pretrained models for Sentiment Analysis and Emotion Classification, however the approach can easily be adapted to serving other pretrained models.

 ### Architecture diagram